 Update: Another leaked render has seemingly given us a close look at the front of the LG V40 ThinQ.
 Plus, LG has confirmed that the V40 ThinQ will be announced on October 4, as well as hinting that the handset will have a triple-lens camera.

-We expect the LG V40 to launch in the second half of 2018, bringing with it flagship specs and a slightly more innovative approach than the 'safer' LG G7 ThinQ from May.
+We now know that the LG V40 ThinQ will launch in early October, and it's likely to bring flagship specs and a slightly more innovative approach than the 'safer' LG G7 ThinQ from May.

 The V series now feels like LG's core flagship offering, and with the G series falling flat the past couple of years our focus is now shifting to the South Korean firm's second half of the year launch.

 What LG needs to do first though, is sort out what its long-term plan is for the V and G lines.
 After introducing us to the LG V30 at the end of August 2017, it rebooted the handset with slightly improved specs as the LG V35 ThinQ in May 2018.

 Its arrival was very close to the flagship G7 ThinQ, and blurred the lines between the two ranges, making it difficult to distinguish which handset is the pinnacle of the range.

 So what do we want to see from the LG V40 ThinQ?
 Some clarification would be a good start.

 Cut to the chase

 - What is it?
 LG's next flagship V series smartphone

 - When is it out?
 October 4